juhuiwei-glitch/genai_workshop/flash-cards-J/design.md

 # Purpose
 Design a flash-card application for Japanese language learning.

+# User Flow
+1. User opens the app; the vocabulary list is shuffled and the first card is displayed (random side).
+2. User clicks the card to flip between Japanese and English sides.
+3. User navigates through cards using the "Previous" and "Next" buttons.
+4. The app maintains the shuffled order as the user browses.
+5. User can repeat flipping and navigation as desired.

 # Features
 1. **Flash Card Display**:
+   - The background color of the page is black.
    - When the page loads, a flash card is displayed in the center of the screen.
+The card is also in black, with the words in white.
    - Each card has two sides (e.g., Japanese word on one side, English meaning on the other).
+   - The Japanese side shows both Kanji and Hiragana/Katakana.
    - One side is shown randomly when the page loads.
    - Clicking the card flips it to reveal the other side with a 2D horizontal flipping animation.

 2. **Title**:
-   - A title is displayed at the top of the page: "Japanese Flash Card".
+   - A title is displayed at the top of the page: "Japanese Flash Card" and "日本語フラッシュカード".
-   - The title is shown in both English and Japanese: 日本語フラッシュカード.

 3. **Navigation Buttons**:
    - Two buttons are placed on either side of the flash card: